WGN-TV: WGN goes national (1978–1995)

-On May 18, 1988, the FCC reinstituted the Syndication Exclusivity Rights Rule ("SyndEx"), a rule—previously repealed by the agency in July 1980—that allows television stations to claim local exclusivity over syndicated programs and requires cable systems to either black out or secure an agreement with the claimant station or a syndication distributor to continue carrying a claimed program through an out-of-market station.
-To indemnify cable systems from potential blackouts, when the rules went into effect on January 1, 1990, United Video began offering a separate WGN national feed consisting of local and some syndicated programs as well as sporting events—except those subjected to league restrictions pertaining to the number of games that could be shown on out-of-market stations annually—that aired on the WGN Chicago signal, and substitute programs not subjected to exclusivity claims.
-(The feed was originally structured similarly to the concurrently launched WWOR EMI Service feed of Secaucus, New Jersey–based WWOR-TV, albeit with a larger amount of shared programming.
-However, the amount of common programming between the WGN local and national feeds decreased significantly during the 2000s and early 2010s as local exclusivity claims reduced the number of WGN-TV programs that Tribune could clear nationally in later years.)
-Of the four United Video-distributed superstations, WGN was the only one to increase its national coverage after the SyndEx rules were implemented, adding 2.2 million subscribers by July 1990; some systems also replaced WPIX and WWOR with the WGN superstation feed during the early 1990s.
+On May 18, 1988, the FCC reinstituted the Syndication Exclusivity Rights Rule ("SyndEx") it had repealed in July 1980; this rule allows television stations to claim local exclusivity over syndicated programs and requires cable systems to either black out or secure an agreement with the claimant station or a syndication distributor to continue carrying a claimed program through an out-of-market station.
+The new rules became effective on January 1, 1990; to indemnify cable systems from potential blackouts, United Video began offering a separate WGN national feed consisting of local and some syndicated programs, and sporting events—except those subjected to league restrictions pertaining to the number of games that could be shown on out-of-market stations annually—that aired on the WGN Chicago signal, and substitute programs that were not subjected to exclusivity claims.
+(Note: The feed was originally structured similarly to the concurrently launched WWOR EMI Service feed of Secaucus, New Jersey–based WWOR-TV, albeit with a larger amount of shared programming.
+However, the amount of common programming between the WGN local and national feeds significantly decreased during the 2000s and early 2010s as local exclusivity claims reduced the number of WGN-TV programs Tribune could clear nationally in later years.)
+Of the four United Video-distributed superstations, WGN was the only one to increase its national coverage after the SyndEx rules were implemented, adding 2.2 million subscribers by July 1990; some systems replaced WPIX and WWOR with the WGN superstation feed during the early 1990s.

-Among the various community projects in which the station has been involved include the WGN-TV Children's Charities, a charitable foundation established in 1990 through the Robert R. McCormick Tribune Foundation, benefitting various local organizations that help local children dealing with poverty and medical issues.
-On January 1, 1993, Tribune launched Chicagoland Television (CLTV), a local cable news channel that featured rolling news, weather and sports content and public affairs, sports-talk and entertainment news programs, along with having formerly acted as an overflow feed for WGN's sports telecasts.
-Originally utilizing its own in-house staff and resources from WGN-TV and the Chicago Tribune, CLTV consolidated its operations with WGN-TV on August 28, 2009, at which time the channel's operations were relocated from its original studio facility in Oak Brook to WGN-TV's Bradley Place studios and editorial control of CLTV was turned over to Channel 9's news department.
-CLTV's format soon became less reliant on live newscasts, focusing increasingly on repurposed newscasts and local programming from WGN-TV.
+The station has been involved in various community projects, including the WGN-TV Children's Charities, a charitable foundation established in 1990 through the Robert R. McCormick Tribune Foundation, benefiting local organizations that help local children dealing with poverty and medical issues.
+On January 1, 1993, Tribune launched Chicagoland Television (CLTV), a local cable news channel that featured rolling news, weather, sports content, public affairs, sports-talk, and entertainment news programs; the channel formerly acted as an overflow feed for WGN's sports telecasts.
+Originally using in-house staff and resources from WGN-TV and the Chicago Tribune, CLTV consolidated its operations with WGN-TV on August 28, 2009, at which time the channel's operations were relocated from its original studio facility in Oak Brook to WGN-TV's Bradley Place studios, and editorial control of CLTV was turned over to Channel 9's news department.
+CLTV's format soon became less-reliant on live newscasts, shifting focus to repurposed newscasts and local programming from WGN-TV.
 Following its acquisition of Tribune Media, Nexstar shut down Chicagoland Television on December 31, 2019, after 27 years of operation.